 - Social context: it can also be a response to stress or a traumatic experience.

 - Drugs and alcohol abuse: the condition might also originate from the use of chemical substances designed to ease it.

 Why not check out; How Can We Reduce Stress In Children?

 Unfortunately, it is difficult to treat paranoia because the person affected doesn’t feel ill, never questions themselves and doesn’t trust anything.
 This is why a psychotherapist will only be effective if the ill person agrees to get treatment.

 The editor's advice - Help and get help

 It’s rare for a paranoid person to want to get help.
 That’s why the role of those around them is crucial.
-It is not however easy to reassure a paranoid person.
+It is not however easy to reassure them.
 In order to calm them down, you have to give them narcissistic recognition and above all never contradict them or lie to them.

-Reassuring a paranoid person requires lots of energy, and sometimes those around them end up suffering from psychological fatigue.
+Reassuring them requires lots of energy, and sometimes those around them end up suffering from psychological fatigue.
 So, you shouldn’t hesitate to get help from a psychologist.